dev-gav/Ramphase/README.md

 - 🙋‍♂️ Hi there!
 I’m Gavin aka @dev-gav
 - 🧠 I’m interested in full-stack and game development
-- 💻 I’m currently looking for Software Engineering opportunities
+- 💻 I’m currently a Software Developer @ TipHaus
 - 📫 Feel free to reach out to me at gavbarb1@gmail.com